-Our State Policy Manager, Sean Walker, leads our state-level efforts to ensure students are not required to participate in active shooter simulations as part of their school safety exercises.
-Here he shares an update about a concerning new policy trend.
-Safety drills and active shooter simulations are being treated as one and the same.
+The Sandy Hook Promise Action Fund leads state-level efforts to ensure students are not required to participate in active shooter simulations as part of their school safety exercises.
+The team is prioritizing this issue because of an ongoing trend.
+Some policy makers are treating active shooter drills and active shooter simulations as one and the same.
 And that’s putting children at risk.

 After the tragedy at Sandy Hook Elementary School, many concerned people set out to prevent that same horror from happening again.
 Some have tried increasing physical security with metal detectors and barriers.
 Some have taken a holistic, preventive approach.
 For example, many now use our programs to prevent gun violence and other harmful acts in schools.
 Others have used active shooter drills, causing concern among students and parents.
 In fact, according to experts, their effectiveness remains unclear.